When to File IRS Form 1041 for a Revocable Living Trust

 If you become mentally incapacitated, your successor trustee – the individual you've named to step in and assume control of the trust for you if you're no longer capable of managing your own affairs – may have to obtain a separate tax ID number for your trust.
 This separate number is called an " Employer Identification Number," or "EIN" for short.

 This will generally depend on the exact circumstances of your incapacity and on who you've named to serve as your successor trustee.
 He may decide that it's necessary to obtain an EIN for your trust so he can best fulfill his fiduciary duties or limit his own personal liability for paying your income tax bills.
 There's no rule that prohibits him from doing so.
-If requests an EIN for the trust, he must file a separate income tax return for it using Form 1041.
+If he requests an EIN for the trust, he must file a separate income tax return for it using Form 1041.
 This return would be due on the same date as your personal Form 1040.

 Sometimes It's Just to Your Advantage